kcap02DVT/ghost_analysis/README.md

 - Competitor Analysis
 - Automated LinkedIn Analysis
 - Visualization Generation
-- PDF Document Support for RAG Analysis
+- Document (TXT for the moment, pdf and other type will be updated soon) Support for RAG Analysis

 ## Architecture